 The process of opening a Swiss account is different from other countries for several reasons.

-For instance, one of the first differences that most people new to private banking notice is the expectation that the money “deposited” will be invested.
+One of the first differences that most people new to private banking notice is the expectation that the money “deposited” is to be invested.
 Typically, once the account is funded, it’s then invested in one of a few ways:

 - By the bank via discretionary management